-In this sense, an American company initiated proceedings before the United States Trade Representative seeking the US government to limit Ecuador's tariff benefits17 arguing non-compliance with the Chevron III award on merits.
-Among others, Ecuador argued an exemplary record regarding compliance with international arbitral awards by stating: 'Ecuador's conduct demonstrates that it has never failed to comply with a final award'.
+In this sense, an American company initiated proceedings before the United States Trade Representative seeking the US government to limit Ecuador's tariff benefits, arguing non-compliance with the Chevron III award on merits.
+Among other things, Ecuador argued having an exemplary record regarding compliance with international arbitral awards, stating: 'Ecuador has a clean record of compliance with final awards....
+Ecuador continues to engage in good faith to fulfill its international law obligations.'